-- 1. Write a menu driven style program to compute the above functions (cycle 6) on the choice of the function given by the user.

-- 2. Define macros for the following and use them to find sum of the squares of the minimum and maximum of two given numbers.

-- a) Larger of two numbers.

-- b) Smaller of two numbers.

-- c) Sum of the squares of two numbers.

-- 3. Write a program to generate Pascal's triangle. - 4.
-Write a program to count the number of letters, words, and lines in a given text.
+- a) Write a menu driven style program to compute the above functions (cycle 6) on the choice of the function given by the user. - b) Define macros for the following and use them to find sum of the squares of the minimum and maximum of two given numbers. - a) Larger of two numbers. - b) Smaller of two numbers. - c) Sum of the squares of two numbers. - c) Write a program to generate Pascal's triangle. - d) Write a program to count the number of letters, words, and lines in a given text.

-Unit IV (Cycle 8)
+8. Unit IV (Cycle 8)

-- 1. Write a program to store the numbers given by the user in an array, and then to find the mean, deviations of the given values from the mean, and variance. - 2.
-Write a C program to initially store user given numbers in an array, display them and then to insert a given number at a given location and to delete a number at a given location. - 3.
+- Write a program to store the numbers given by the user in an array, and then to find 1. the mean, deviations of the given values from the mean, and variance. - Write a C program to initially store user given numbers in an array, display them and then to insert a 2. given number at a given location and to delete a number at a given location. - 3.
 Write a program to store user given numbers in an array and find the locations of minimum and maximum values in the array and swap them and display the resulting array.

-Unit IV (Cycle 9)
+9. Unit IV (Cvcle 9)

-- 4. Write a C program to implement the operations of matrices addition, subtraction, - 5. multiplication. - 6.
+- 1. Write a C program to implement the operations of matrices addition, subtraction, multiplication. - 2.
 Write a program to find whether a given matrix is symmetric, lower triangular, upper triangular, diagonal, scalar, or unit matrix.

-Unit V (Cycle 10)
+10. Unit V (Cycle 10)

 - 1. Write a function to swap two numbers. - 2.
-Write a function to compute area and circumference of a circle, having area and - 3. circumference as pointer arguments and radius as an ordinary argument.
+Write a function to compute area and circumference of a circle, having area and circumference as pointer arguments and radius as an ordinary argument.

-Unit VI (Cycle 11)
+11. Unit VI (Cycle 11)